ClasspadDev/CP-3D-CarGoWroom/Readme.md

 ```
 python python/ObjTexConverter.py
 ```
+> [!WARNING]
-> ⚠️ Running this may overwrite the pkObj and texture files
+> Running this may overwrite the pkObj and texture files

 You can take a look at "3D_models" folder to get a better understanding at the example cars